 Waiting out a long delay at Denver’s United Club, I perused its collection of free magazines.
 One article that caught my attention was “Why oh WiFi” in the November issue of Business Traveler by Rose Dykins.
 It provided the best explanation I’ve seen for why hotel WiFi is often horrible, either because the hotel charges for what seems like a basic utility or because the signal quality is so poor.

 The first reason is that hotels want to make money.
 Duh.
 But they aren’t trying to add a new revenue stream.
-Rather they are trying to replace the loss of in-room telephone billing.
+Rather, they are trying to replace the loss of in-room telephone billing.
 As fewer people used the phone (and I’m sure the rise of mobile phones played a part) hotels raised their prices and scared away even more people.
+If you’re searching for affordable internet, sites like Circles Life Australia might have some spectacular news for you.

 I can’t remember the last time I used an in-room phone to do anything other than call the front desk or housekeeping.
 Charging for WiFi, which people do use (apparently 80% of guests at one London hotel) is a substitution for that lost revenue.